Native Education

 Corporate giving

-CORPORATE PARTNERSHIP If you own a local company or organization and believe in the importance of supporting Indigenous education, let’s talk about how we can collaborate to our mutual benefit.
-Get Started We’re looking to foster meaningful and mutual beneficial partnerships Indigenous culture requires community involvement.
-We are able to thrive by way of making meaningful connections.
-Your partnership with an organization that supports change you want to see in the community is one of the most powerful and effective ways to bring truth & healing.
-Depending on your level of partnership, we can offer: 01 Marketing: Join our alliance and your logo will be published in our website, or NEC Career Guide which is sent to BC First Nations 02 Brand Recognition: Let’s talk about creating engaging events such as pop-ups, workshops, space sharing and fundraising events.
-03 As a partner, NEC will provide you with a charitable tax receipt Current Allies The following partners have generously contributed to the funding of scholarships for Indigenous students.
-Your brand can be the next to be displayed here, and on NEC marketing materials.
-We Invite You to Be Informed – Be Involved In British Columbia, there is a shortage of Indigenous teachings and an increasing number of Indigenous Peoples who want to further their education.
-Many Indigenous learners have limited resources to attend college.
-Your contribution could make the difference in their lives and for the future of Indigenous communities.
-What matters to Indigenous people in education is that students have the opportunity to develop their gifts in a respectful space.
-NEC graduates are able to contribute to their community and society through strengthened identity and well-being, connections to land and teachings, and recognizing their inherent right to self-determination.
-We welcome Indigenous and non-Indigenous students.
-Graduates from NEC are genuinely improving the lives of Indigenous communities and future generations.
+CORPORATE PARTNERSHIP We are entering a new era, one shaped by growth, stability, and recognition as the next public Indigenous post-secondary institution in British Columbia.
+This moment reflects Indigenous leadership, self-determination, and trust in Indigenous-led education.
+It is about strengthening spaces where Indigenous knowledge, culture, and community remain at the centre today and for generations to come.
+Get Started We’re looking to foster meaningful and mutual beneficial partnerships Your gift whether one-time or ongoing supports Indigenous-led education and strengthens pathways for future generations.
+Your contribution helps sustain the systems, spaces, and relationships that make Indigenous education possible at NEC.
+Through your support, NEC is able to : 01 Provide students with essential textbooks, technology, and learning supplies 02 Maintain Indigenous-led, culturally grounded programming rooted in community 03 Support student wellbeing through Elders, counsellors, and program coordinators We Invite You to Be Informed – Be Involved In British Columbia, there is a growing need for Indigenous teachings and culturally grounded education, alongside an increasing number of Indigenous learners who aspire to pursue post-secondary studies.
+Many students face financial barriers that limit their ability to attend college and fully realize their potential.
+Your donation can make a meaningful difference, not only in the life of a student, but in the future of Indigenous communities.
+For Indigenous learners, education is more than academics.
+It is about having the opportunity to develop their gifts in a respectful, supportive space that honours identity, culture, language, and connection to the land.
+At Native Education College, students are empowered to strengthen their sense of self, deepen their relationships with community and teachings, and exercise their inherent right to self-determination.
+We proudly welcome both Indigenous and non-Indigenous students into a learning environment rooted in respect and shared understanding.
+NEC graduates go on to uplift their families and communities, creating positive change that carries forward to future generations.
+Your support helps open doors, nurture potential, and sustain a brighter future for Indigenous learners and communities alike.
 Ways to give Every donation counts!
 Make a donation Bronze Sponsor $ 2,500 Recognition on NEC website Charitable tax receipt Become a supporter Silver Sponsor $ 5,000 1/4-page ad in Feast & Gala event program.
 Recognition on NEC Website.
 Charitable tax receipt Become a supporter Gold Sponsor $ 10,000 1/2-page ad in Feast & Gala event program.
 Recognition on NEC website.
 Charitable tax receipt Recognition on NEC print material Become a supporter Another amount We are so grateful to you for your recent contribution —Thanks!
 NEC is grateful for the generosity of our many allies, funders, and community partners.
 Thank you on behalf of the entire NEC community to all of the individuals, companies, groups, government agencies, corporations, and other community organisations who provide assistance.
 Call for us for more information 604.873.3772 Email us!
 Get in touch

 Corporate giving Read More »